permutationlock/ztrait/README.md

 Credit to "NewbLuck" on the Zig Discord for pointing out this nice pattern.

-## Validating pointer and slice types passed as `anytype`
+## Pointer types

-We can constrain `anytype` parameters in exactly the same way.
 Often one will want to pass a pointer type to a function taking `anytype`, and it turns out that it is still quite simple to do trait checking.

-Because single
-item pointers allow automatic dereferencing in Zig, we consider a type `*T` to implement a trait if `T` implements the trait.
+Single item pointers allow automatic dereferencing in Zig, e.g.
+`ptr.decl` is `ptr.*.decl`, it makes sense to say that a pointer type `*T` implements a trait if `T` implements the trait.
 To accomplish this, types are passed through an `Unwrap` function before trait checking occurs.